Trump floats another bogus coronavirus cure — and his administration scrambles to stop people from injecting disinfectants

 Within hours came a universal rejection of the president’s hypothesis, as urgent bulletins were issued — including from inside Trump’s own administration — warning the public of potentially lethal dangers.

 FDA Commissioner Stephen Hahn said on CNN, “I certainly wouldn’t recommend the internal ingestion of a disinfectant.”
-The Environmental Protection Agency advised people to never do so.
+Three hours before Trump spoke, the Environmental Protection Agency had advised people never to “ingest disinfectant products.”
 Surgeon General Jerome Adams implored followers on Twitter to “PLEASE always talk to your health provider first before administering any treatment/medication to yourself or a loved one.”
 And the manufacturer of Lysol said that “under no circumstance” should its disinfectant be administered into the human body.

 Trump’s latest fantasy cure mushroomed into a potential crisis for public health officials.
 In Maryland alone, the state government’s emergency hotline received more than 100 calls from residents inquiring whether injecting a disinfectant really was a cure.